shahjahanIqbal/SiPM_Analysis_Pipeline/README.md

 > **The configured output ROI must be large enough for the ROI reported by the input event data.**

-If an event contains a channel with `ROI_Cell` larger than the configured output ROI, the extracted data cannot fit into the allocated output array and processing can fail.
+**If an event contains a channel with `ROI_Cell` larger than the configured output ROI, the extracted data cannot fit into the allocated output array and processing can fail.**

 The ADC samples are unpacked two samples at a time from the packed 32-bit representation.
 Consequently, odd ROI lengths require caution because the current unpacking loop processes `ROI_Cell // 2` sample pairs.
+### output_files.txt and Repeated Runs

+The event extraction stage maintains a file named:

+`output_files.txt`

+inside the configured intermediate output directory.

+This file contains the paths of the extracted HDF5 files produced by the pipeline.

+The file is opened in append mode during extraction:

+open(..., "output_files.txt", "a")
+to accommodate both single file and batch processing.
+Therefore, running the extraction pipeline multiple times does not replace the existing list.
+New output HDF5 paths are appended to the existing file.
+Stale entries from previous extraction runs can cause previously processed files to be processed again.
+Before repeated runs of the pipeline, ensure that stale entries are removed so that it contains only the intermediate HDF5 files intended for the current `createh5` operation.
 ### DRS Calibration

 The DRS offset file is supplied externally through: